Michaelstein Abbey: Stiftung Kloster Michaelstein

 In 1945, as part of the land reforms of the Communist government of East Germany, the abbey estates were split up and redistributed.
 Some Work on the abbeys buildings took place from 1956, but it was in 1968 that the main restoration scheme began, on the initiative of the Telemann Chamber Orchestra and its director Dr. Eitelfriedrich Thom.
 In 1977 was founded the culture and research facility that formed the basis of the later Institut für Aufführungspraxis der Musik des 18ten Jahrhunderts ("Institute for the Performance of the Music of the 18th Century").

 In 1988 a museum was created, with a collection of predominantly historical musical instruments.
 In the same year a group was formed from among the musicians of the Telemann Chamber Orchestra who played historical musical instruments as the "Barockensemble des Telemann-Kammerorchesters".

 In 1995, for lack of funds, the full Telemann Chamber Orchestra was wound up, but the Baroque Ensemble continued, playing on historical instruments, and took over the name of the Telemann Chamber Orchestra.
 In 1997 the Institute was changed into the Stiftung Kloster Michaelstein - Musikinstitut für Aufführungspraxis.
 From 2001 the Landesmusikakademie of Sachsen-Anhalt has also been based here.

 From 2000 the orchestra was gradually separated from the Institute and urged towards independence.
 Some time afterwards there was a split between the musicians: one part continues to play on historical instruments as the "Telemannisches Collegium Musicum", while the other part, under the leadership of the widow of Dr. Eitelfriedrich Thom, continues under the old name as the "Telemann-Kammerorchester", but without any connection to Michaelstein Abbey.

 The former monastic buildings, now accommodating both the Foundation (Stiftung) and the Sachsen-Anhalt Music Academy (Landesmusikakademie Sachsen-Anhalt), host various musical events, particularly the series of concerts known as the Michaelsteiner Klosterkonzerte, often featuring the Michaelstein Chamber Choir (Kammerchor Michaelstein) and the Telemanisches Collegium Michaelstein Orchestra.
 Guided tours of the abbey complex, including the herb- and vegetable gardens, laid out according to historical sources, and of the musical instrument display, are conducted throughout the year.
 A music library is located in the west wing, and is often accessible to the public.
 A highlight of the year is the annual Michaelstein Abbey Festival (Michaelsteiner Klosterfest).

 In addition the Foundation organises conferences and seminars at a European level and supports ongoing research.

 Other structures

 In the external wall of the Baroque church created in the west wing of the surviving monastery precinct, are immured the remains of Beatrice of Gandersheim (d.
 1061), daughter of Henry III, Holy Roman Emperor, and abbess of Gandersheim and Quedlinburg.
 Formerly buried at Quedlinburg Abbey, Beatrice's remains were displaced after the church there burnt down in 1070, and were apparently finally laid to rest in Michaelstein in the 1160s.

 The nearby Mönchemühle ("monks' mill") on the Goldbach brook was once the monastery's oil mill.

+Garden dreams

+Michaelstein Abbey and Abbey Gardens are part of the Saxony-Anhalt Garden Dreams project.